elementary-Inc/blog/_posts/2023/2023-1-31-os-7-available-now.md

 ![elementary OS 7 Horus](/images/{{ page.slug }}/hero.png)
 </figure>

-Today we're proud to announce that OS 7, codenamed Horus, is available to download now and shipping on several high-quality computers.
+Today we're proud to announce that OS 7, codenamed Horus, is available to download now and shipping soon on several high-quality computers.
 With OS 7, we've focused in on:

 - Helping you get the apps you need
 - Empowering you with new features and settings